The importance of Almack’s

-Captain Gronow declares in his reminiscences of 1814 that:
+Captain Gronow declared in his reminiscences of 1814:

 The early days

-Almack’s Assembly Rooms opened on 12 February 17651 in King Street, St. James, in the heart of fashionable London.
-They were situated immediately to the east of Pall Mall Place and, according to Horace Walpole, when they were opened, there were three very elegant rooms, one of which was planned to be 90 feet long.
+Almack’s Assembly Rooms opened on 12 February 1765 in King Street, St. James's, in the heart of fashionable London.3 They were situated immediately to the east of Pall Mall Place and comprised

 The exclusive club of the ton